IBIC/ibic-cfncluster/README.md

-# AWS-Estimator
+# IBIC CfnCluster

 There are two programs in this project, written in Python and R respectively, designed to come up with the cheapest way for you to run neuroimaging  projects on Amazon Web Services' Elastic Compute Cloud ("in the cloud").

-Both do the same thing, but just go about it slightly different ways on the backend.
-You can use whichever you are more comfortable with.
+Both do the same thing, but the Python version uses the boto interface, and the R version uses the aws command line interface.
+You can use whichever you prefer and whichever works on your system.

 Each takes (at minimum) two arguments and a switch: